Aerobic Vaginitis: When Aerobic Bacteria Takes Over

 Summary

-Although its name makes it sound like a spinning class or a sweaty workout, aerobic vaginitis (AV) isn’t that much fun.
+Although its name makes it sound like a spinning class or a sweaty workout, Aerobic Vaginitis (AV) isn’t that much fun.
 With AV, beneficial lactobacilli are low and are instead replaced by aerobic bacteria (that is, bacteria that need oxygen to survive and grow) and high levels of inflammatory cells [1].

 Scientists don’t know exactly how AV happens.
 They think that a disruption of the vaginal microbiome may prompt immune cells to arrive and cause inflammation.
 Or it could be the other way around, meaning that an imbalance of the immune response occurs first, to which the vaginal microbiome changes as a reaction [1].